Moldia/MolDia/README.md

 ```
 # Scope of the package
 The scope of the package can be devided into following broad category
-## Read RCA ISS data
+## Read and manupulate RCA ISS data
-1. readRCA : Function to read RCA ISS data.
+1. __readRCA__ : Function to read RCA ISS data.
 THis function has different parameter, how to read and what to read.
 See detail in function help

+2. __ISS_rotate__ : Rotate by specific angle or flip  by x or y axis of ISS image.